Peter Fenger (merchant): Career

 In 1752, Fenger established his own trading house in Christianshavn.
 In spite of his lack of experience as a company trader, he was hired by the Danish Asiatic Company as 1st supercargo on board the Dronning Juliana Maria on her expedition to Canton in 1753, Back in Copenhagen, in 1755, he began a partnership with Peter Borre under the name Borre & Fenger.
 The company traded in a wide array of products, including salt, flax, hemp and coal, spices, sugar and other colonial goods.
-The company was based in the Irgens House and constructed the building at Overgaden neden Vandet 51 in 1761–1762.
+The company was based in the Irgens House and constructed a building at Overgaden neden Vandet 51 in 1761–1762.

 Fenger and Borre were granted a royal license to establish a sugar refinery in 1760 but do not seem to have used it.
 Fenger did, however, establish a large soap factory.
 He became a member of the merchants' Council of Elders and was also a member of the Council of 32 Men from 1772.